rindow/rindow.github.io/_neuralnetworks/api/neuralnetworks.md

 ### OpenBLAS backend engine
 Calculation engine based on OpenBLAS and Rindow-OpenBLAS original functions.

-If the rindow-openblas PHP extension is not installed, a compatible PHP implementation will automatically be used.
-A compatible PHP implementation is very slow but works without PHP extensions.
+If the OpenBLAS is not installed, a compatible PHP implementation will automatically be used.
+A compatible PHP implementation is very slow but works without OpenBLAS.

 ### CLBlast backend engine